ow2SigmaBalls/Spiral-Throne-Finder/README.md

-# Skyblock-Throne and Spiral Finder!
+# Throne and Spiral Finder!